creativeprojects/resticprofile/docs/content/schedules/_index.md

 {{% /tab %}}
 {{< /tabs >}}

+See also [reference / global section]({{% relref "/configuration/reference/#section-profilebackup" %}}) for options on how to configure the scheduler.

 Each profile can be scheduled independently (groups are not available for scheduling yet - it will be available in version '2' of the configuration file).